On Generalized Forward-Reflected-Backward Method for Monotone Inclusion Problems: Introduction

 There are several other methods that can efficiently solve \eqref{main}.
 Among them, recently, Cevher and Vu \cite{cevher2021reflected} proposed the \emph{reflected forward–backward} (RFB) method by extending the reflected projected gradient method of Malitsky \cite{malitsky2015projected} for variational inequalities to solve the monotone inclusion problem \eqref{main}.
 Given initial points $x_{-1},x_0\in\mathbb{H}$, RFB iterates as

-Under the same assumptions on $A$ and $B$ as for FRB \eqref{FRB} and GFRB \eqref{GFRB}, the sequence $(x_k)$ generated by \eqref{RFB} converges weakly to a solution of \eqref{main}, provided the step-size $\lambda$ satisfies $0<\lambda<(\sqrt{2}-1)/L$.
-Several modified versions of RFB \eqref{RFB} for solving \eqref{main} have also been proposed; see, e.g., \cite{izuchukwu2025application,shehu2024outer}.
+Under the same assumptions on $A$ and $B$ as for FRB \eqref{FRB} and GFRB \eqref{GFRB}, the sequence $(x_k)$ generated by \eqref{RFB} converges weakly to a solution of \eqref{main}, provided the step-size $\lambda$ satisfies $0<\lambda<\frac{\sqrt{2}-1}{L}$.
+Several modified versions of RFB~\eqref{RFB} for solving \eqref{main} have also been proposed; see, e.g., \cite{izuchukwu2025application,shehu2024outer}.

-Nonetheless, a common issue with all of the aforementioned forward--backward type methods is that they typically require prior knowledge of the Lipschitz constant $L$ of $B$ in order to apply the algorithms.
-To address this limitation, several researchers have proposed techniques that eliminate the need for such prior knowledge.
-Recently, Tan et al. \cite{tan2025perturbed} proposed a modified version of the reflected-forward-backward to solve \eqref{main}, where one does not require any prior knowledge of the Lipschitz constant of $B$.
-In \cite{malitsky2020forward}, the authors proposed a linesearch strategy for FRB \eqref{FRB} to remove the dependence on $L$.
-While linear search provides reliability, it comes with drawbacks--such as choosing the suitable initial parameters, extra operator evaluations, and an inner loop that runs until some finite stopping criteria are satisfied, which often increases the computational cost.
+Nonetheless, a recurring limitation of many forward--backward type schemes is that their implementable stepsize rules often rely on \emph{a priori} knowledge of the Lipschitz constant $L$ of the single-valued operator $B$.
+To overcome this requirement, several researchers have proposed techniques that eliminate the need for such prior knowledge.
+For instance, Tan et al.~\cite{tan2025perturbed} proposed a perturbed reflected forward--backward variant for \eqref{main} that avoids using $L$ explicitly.
+Malitsky and Tam~\cite{malitsky2020forward} introduced a linesearch for the FRB method~\eqref{FRB}, thereby removing the dependence on a the Lipschitz bound.
+More recently, Lu and Mei~\cite{lu2025primal} developed primal--dual extrapolation splitting methods for the monotone inclusion~\eqref{main} and derived corresponding iteration-complexity guarantees.
+While linesearch procedures are robust, they typically introduce practical overhead: one must choose initial trial parameters, evaluate operators multiple times per outer iteration, and run an inner loop until a termination condition is met, which often increases the computational cost.